SpringSaLaDpy/SpringSaLaDpy.github.io/pages/quickstartpip.md

 permalink: quickstartpip
 ---

+# Quickstart Guide for command line Python
-# Use SpringSaLaDpy, not springsaladpy!!!
+### Use SpringSaLaDpy, not springsaladpy!!!

 * Download and install [Anaconda Distribution](https://www.anaconda.com/products/distribution) for Python